Ellie Taylor: Career

 Taylor was discovered on ITV series Show Me the Funny, an X Factor-style contest for aspiring stand-up comedians.
 In 2014, she performed her debut show Elliementary at the Laughing Horse as part of the Edinburgh free fringe programme.

+In 2014, she hosted a radio show on London-based Fubar Radio alongside comedian Simon Feilder.

 In June 2015, she made her debut in the 14th series of BBC Two's Mock the Week, and appeared in every series until the 18th.

 In March 2016, Taylor appeared in the third series of CBBC's panel show The Dog Ate My Homework.
 She appeared a second time later that month.

 In September 2016, Taylor had a recurring role in The Lodge as Christina.
 Taylor also plays Gloria, the next-door business-owner to the main characters in ITV2 Ancient Roman comedy series Plebs.

 In 2017, Taylor became a regular fill-in for Emma Bunton on London's Heart Radio breakfast show.

 Since July 2017, she has been a regular on BBC2 satirical comedy sketch series The Mash Report, appearing as Susan, a newsreader.
-A clip of her performance later went viral, after it was posted across social media by musician Madonna.
+A clip of one of her performances on the show later went viral, after it was posted across social media by Madonna.

 In 2018, Taylor appeared in an advert for Stowford Press cider.

 On 5 July 2018, it was announced Taylor and Anna Whitehouse would host a new talk show on radio station Heart FM on Sunday nights from 10pm to 1am.
 The show later became available as a podcast, Ellie and Anna Have Issues.

 Taylor has been a regular on the BBC TV stand-up-comedy programme Live at the Apollo, both as a featured act and as a host.